 Watershed Explorers - In Person Pilot Program

 The Napa River Bay Trail, Wetlands Edge trailhead is the heart of the American Canyon outdoor community.
 This beautiful spot is one of the most biodiverse areas of the San Francisco Bay Area and is easily accessible to the community.
-Our new Watershed Explorers program is a standard program for fourth grade elementary students in American Canyon that will enhance curriculum standards in environmental science, biology, chemistry and more.
-Students participate in a four-part series focused on protecting and learning about our watersheds.
-Curriculum is aligned with school science standards.
+Our new Watershed Explorers program is a standard program for fifth-grade elementary students in American Canyon that will enhance curriculum standards in environmental science, biology, chemistry, and more.
+Students participate in a three-part series focused on protecting and learning about our watersheds.
+The curriculum is aligned with school science standards.
 The goal of Watershed Explorers is to protect our environment by getting students involved in hands-on learning about healthy ecosystems, water quality, plant and animal lifecycles, and the human impact on our surrounding habitats.

-Session 1: In classroom, introduction to watersheds, sustainable ecosystems.
+Session 1: In classroom, introduction to watersheds, and sustainable ecosystems.
 Students create field guides.

 Watershed Explorers is reliant on many strong partnerships.
 We have four classrooms at two elementary schools that are participating in our first round of programming, and a long list of teachers at all three elementary schools that want to participate in the 2020-2021 school year.
 We are thrilled to be working with several partners who have helped with curriculum design including:

 The benefits of environmental education are many.
-Participation in these hands-on programs helps students develop their leadership skills, promotes problem solving, encourages critical thinking, fosters a love of learning, encourages them make connections between subjects, helps them identity science as an academic career, and promotes physical activity.
+Participation in these hands-on programs helps students develop their leadership skills, promotes problem-solving, encourages critical thinking, fosters a love of learning, encourages them to make connections between subjects, helps them identify science as an academic career, and promotes physical activity.
 We are grateful to the Napa Valley Vintners for generous grant funding in support of Watershed Explorers.